-This page provides information on how organisations can access forest, soil and LiDAR data for their own ecological research, forest monitoring and other purposes.
+How your organisations can access forest, soil and LiDAR data for ecological research, forest monitoring and other purposes.

 Natural forest data

 Natural forest data are publically available.
 Data use protocols apply.
 In a very small number of cases, landowners have imposed additional restrictions on data use and these data cannot be released without permission from the landowner.

 Planted forest data